rosemata/rosemata/README.md

 ### Hi, I'm Roselle Mata! 👩🏻‍💻 Senior Computer Science student at University of Illinois (Chicago)

-- 🌱 Currently learning Rust, Processing, Arduino
+- 🌱 Currently learning HTML, CSS, Javascript
 - 👯 Looking to collaborate on any Entry Level Project
 - 🤔 Interested in a SWE internship
 - 💬 Ask me about C/C++/Python/SQL/Java/F# or any tech related stuff